Pallaskenry: History and name

 There have been a number of archaeological finds in the area, including the Shannongrove Collar, which was found at a depth of 12 feet in a bog on lands granted to Phineas Bury during Cromwellian plantations.
 A bone crucifix was found in the 1950s at Dog's Island, the boggy ground between Dromore Lake and a very small lake east of it.
 A carved early-medieval head was found at Kenry Castle.

 Amenities

-On the main street in Pallaskenry, there is a Chinese restaurant and takeaway, a chip shop, hairdressers, café, barber, two pubs and two local shops.
+On the main street in Pallaskenry, there is a Chinese restaurant and takeaway, a chip shop, hairdressers,barber, one pub and two local shops.
 There is also a funeral home, a 150-year-old church and a post office.

 Pallaskenry has a primary school (St. Mary's) with 168 pupils, a secondary school (Salesian Secondary College, formerly Copsewood College, with approximately 702 students), and a pre-school (Kiddies Corner) in the community centre.
 Copsewood is also home to Pallaskenry Agricultural College.
 Author Darren Shan attended Copsewood College and has lived close to the village most of his life.